Sreeram

-Shriraam is a 2002 Indian Telugu-language action masala film directed by V. N. Aditya and produced by Burugapally Siva Rama Krishna.
+Sreeram (Note: Spelt as Shri Raam on the CBFC certificate.) is a 2002 Indian Telugu-language action masala film directed by V. N. Aditya and produced by Burugapally Siva Rama Krishna.
 It stars Uday Kiran, Anita, and Ashish Vidyarthi in lead roles.
 Music was composed by R. P. Patnaik.
 It is a remake of the Tamil film, Dhill (2001), which starred Vikram and Laila.
 The film was an average grosser at the box office.
+An unrelated namesake sequel titled Jai Sriram was released in 2013.

 Plot

 Sriram (Uday Kiran) wants to become a cop.
 Madhu (Anitha) is the sister of Sriram's brother-in-law.
 Circle Inspector "Encounter" Shankar misbehaves with Madhu which causes a fight between Sriram and Shankar.
 Shankar decides to take revenge on Sriram by filing a false report during police verification about sub-inspector selections and also kills Sriram's dearest friend.
 Finally Sriram confronts and kills him.